library(mpbr)

 representing the genomic coordinates of the loci to be dropped.
 Another

-alternative will be to provide the chrom
+alternative will be to provide the chrom (chromosome name),

-(the start position of the region to be discarded)
+start (the start position of the region to be discarded)

-(the ens position of the region to be
+and end (the ens position of the region to be

 discarded).